ManageIQ/manageiq.org/source/documentation/faq.html.md

-* **Get better situational awareness of what's happening inside your datacenter** by providing a single pane of glass view of your virtual resources, and allows you to track and control resources running in the public cloud
+* **Get better situational awareness of what's happening inside your datacenter** by providing a single pane of glass view of your virtual resources, allowing you to track and control resources running in the public cloud

 * **Help you rein in your "shadow IT"** for workloads allocated to